pallosp/conic_research_sympy/docs/api.md

 def IsImaginaryEllipse(conic: Matrix) -> bool | None
 ```

-Tells Whether the conic is an ellipse with a real center and imaginary
+Tells whether the conic is an imaginary ellipse.

-radii.
+Imaginary ellipses have real center and focus points, but imaginary radii
+and eccentricity.
+In addition, all solutions of their conic equations are
+points with complex coordinates.

-Returns None if undecidable.
+Returns `None` if undecidable.

 <a id="conic_classification.IsEllipse"></a>